CourseNotesBTH/DV2557/Cheat Sheet.md

 ### Overfitting

-Overfitting is when a model begins to describe random errors in the data instead of an actual relationship.
+Overfitting is when a model begins to describe random errors in the data instead of an actual relationship (memorizes the training data).
 Usually occurs when the model is too complex.
 Reduces its generalizability outside the original dataset.

 ## Logic